Last Updated on April 15, 2023 by The Filtery

 Leather

-The Pros: Leather is perhaps the most durable material on this list; a well-made leather backpack can last someone a lifetime—or more!
-Although it’s not generally a great option for kids’ backpacks, it’s a stylish and timeless choice for adults backpacks, purses, everyday commuter bags, totes, and more.
+The Pros: Leather is perhaps the most durable material on this list; a well-made leather backpack can last someone a lifetime—or even multiple generations!
+Although it’s not generally a great option for kids’ backpacks, it’s a stylish and timeless choice for adult backpacks, purses, everyday commuter bags, totes, and more.

-The Cons: Leather is an animal product, which means sourcing is incredibly important.
+The Cons: Leather is an animal product, which means it’s obviously not suitable for vegans.
+Sourcing is incredibly important.
 In some parts of the world, the leather industry is truly a byproduct of the meat industry that’s crucial to the local economy and the livelihoods of the people living there.

 Unfortunately, there is a lot of greenwashing in this area, with brands claiming their leather products are sourced locally, as byproducts of these industries, when this is not actually the case.
 For this reason, radical transparency is all the more important when it comes to leather goods.